vectordotdev/vector/SECURITY.md

 #### Open Source

-Vector and it's dependencies are open source.
+Vector and its dependencies are open-source.
 All code and changes are publicly available at [our Github repo][urls.vector_repo].
-While the transparent nature open source helps to improve security, so does the large colalborative community behind Vector.
+While the transparent nature open source helps to improve security, so does the large collaborative community behind Vector.

 #### Workflow